FranckLejzerowicz/metagenomix/metagenomix/doc/creating.md

 * `-j` (or `--fastq-dir-pacbio`): Path to long PacBio reads fastq files folder(s).
 * `-k` (or `--fastq-dir-nanopore`): Path to long MinION Nanopore reads fastq files folder-

-It is perfectly possible to provide more than one of these arguments if the Illumina and PacBio and/or Nanopore data must be analysed altogether (the pipeline accounts for which software is able to handle which data type), and it is also possible to provide multiple folders per technology if the data is located in multiple locations (whether for samples from different projects, or for the same re-sequenced samples), e.g.:
+It is possible to provide more than one of these arguments if Illumina and PacBio and/or Nanopore data must be analysed altogether (the pipeline accounts for which software is able to handle which data type), and it is also possible to provide multiple folders per technology if the data is located in multiple locations (whether for samples from different projects, or for the same re-sequenced samples), e.g.: